Felicity-m/faq_accordion_card/README.md

-# Frontend Mentor Challenge Template
+# FAQ Accordion Card

-This is template for Front-end development exercises done during [Optimum BH](https://github.com/optimumBA) Internship.
+This is a Front-end development exercise for [Optimum BH](https://github.com/optimumBA) Internship.

-Exercises are based on [Frontend Mentor challenges](https://www.frontendmentor.io).
+It is based on a [Frontend Mentor challenge](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).